 The MEEM is an earnings-based valuation method.
 The theoretical premise of the MEEM is that the value of a brand is equal to the current value of the residual cash flows attributable to the asset analysed.
 According to this method, the relevant earnings attributable to the intangible assets are calculated using the income that the company would record after having deducted the earnings attributable to all the other assets (contributory asset charge), i.e. deducting from the company's results the remuneration for using other assets that contribute to the generation of such results.
 Estimates of income flows generated by individual brands, net of contributory asset charge, and of the terminal value, discounted to present value using an appropriate discount rate, were used to calculate the recoverable value of brands.
 Forecasts of income flows come from the 2022 budget and the strategic plans prepared by the Group's subsidiaries in 2021 for the period 2023-2025.
 Moreover, projections have been extrapolated beyond the plan period to be adapted for a ten-year period, with growth rates gradually normalising towards the level of the perpetuity growth rate.
 The use of a ten-year period is justified by the long lifecycle of the brands with respect to the reference markets and it also takes into account the long ageing process of certain brands.
 In the case of The Glen Grant single malt Scotch whisky, a 15-year time horizon was adopted in line with previous years.
 The use of a fifteen-year time horizon is justified by the long-term effect of the brand ageing strategy, a commonly implemented market practice for the premium spirits players.
 Given the nature of the ageing strategy in the Scotch whisky segment, the benefit of this strategy is expected to increasingly manifest over the years in a much longer time horizon compared with the 10-year period covered by the impairment test model for other brands.
-To determine the terminal value of each brand, a perpetual growth rate of between 2.1% to 2.7% (vs. a range of brands tested varied from 7.2% to 8.1% (vs. a range of 6.7%-8.1% in 2020) and took into account a specific risk premium for the brand in question.
+To determine the terminal value of each brand, a perpetual growth rate of between 2.1% to 2.7% (vs. a range of 1.8%-2.3% in 2020), in line with the inflation estimates, was used.
+The discount rates used for the individual brands tested varied from 7.2% to 8.1% (vs. a range of 6.7%-8.1% in 2020) and took into account a specific risk premium for the brand in question.
+Brands with an immaterial value individually and in the aggregate are not subject to impairment test.
+Based on the methodology as described above, the impairment test as of 31 December 2021 has indicated an aggregate impairment loss of €6.9 million relating to the Lallier and the